 Martina may have named one or more co-agents to act with you.
 The power of attorney document may say that you and any co-agent can make decisions alone.
-If the power of attorney document does not say anything, Texas law says that co-agents must agree to decisions.
+If the power of attorney document does not say anything, Texas law says that co-agents may make decisions independently of each other.
 If you and a co-agent cannot reach an agreement and are required to do so before acting on Martina’s behalf, contact an attorney and ask the attorney to help resolve the conflict.

 Either way, you must coordinate with any co-agent and share information about decisions.
-Even if you and a co-agent don’t have to agree on all decisions, you cannot let a co-agent do something that harms Martina.
+Even if you and a co-agent do not have to agree on all decisions, you cannot let a co-agent do something that harms Martina.
+If you learn that a co-agent harmed Martin's interests and Martina is incapacitated, you must take actions to protect Martina's interests.
 You are still responsible for her and must act in her best interest.
 If you want, you can take the lead in coordinating among Martina’s co-agents and other fiduciaries as long as your doing so is in Martina’s best interests.

 Martina may have named a successor agent to act for her if you are not able to be the agent.
 A successor agent has no authority if you are still Martina’s agent.